liamchivers23/liamchivers23/README.md

 - 👋 Hi, I’m @liamchivers23
 - 👀 I’m interested in Front-End web development || Back-End development
 - 🌱 I’m currently learning JavaScript && mySQL
-- 💞️ I’m looking to collaborate on Anything :P
+- 💞️ I’m looking to collaborate on Anything

 <!---
 liamchivers23/liamchivers23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.